ali0073/CogentLabs_FrontendDev/README.md

 Practice of Context API

 **6th JUNE**
 Have seen a bug where I fetched API many times at a time.
-To solve this problem I use useEffect with no dependency.
+To solve this problem I use useEffect with empty dependency.
-Also I use useState to store the data instead of local variable - I found local variable is not suitable fot this scenerio.
+Also I use useState to store the data instead of local variable - I found local variable is not suitable for this scenerio.

+**7th JUNE**

+LifeCycle for Class Based Components:
+ In React lifecycle, there are three categories, from which every component have to gone through.

+ 1. Mounting - Birth of component
+ 2. Updating - Growth of component
+ 3. UnMounting - Death of component

+ Mounting:
+ The constructor first execute and then the getDerivedStateFromProps method will call.
+After that the render method will execute.
+ At the end, the componentDidMount method call.

+ Updating:
+ Whenever any component updated, this is the category to which it have to gone through... firstly, getDerivedStateFromProps method will execute and check for any props update.
+Then, shouldComponentUpdate execute - like either it render the update or not.
+ If yes, then it take the snapshot from virtual DOM and compare it with previous DOM and will update the changes by calling ComponentDidUpdate.

+ UnMounting:
+ In this catogory.
+ComponentWillUnmount empty the component from cycle.

+ LifeCycle for Function Based Components:
+ FBC have to gone through from the same lifecycle but there are some twist.

+ In Mounting, the Function Component will render wihtout having intercept with Contructor and getDerivedFromProps.
+At the end, the componentDidMount method is called.
+ In Updating, the FC will call shouldComponentUpdate - like either FC render or not, if yes then getSnapshotBeforeUpdate execute and campare it with previous DOM.
+At the end ComponentDidUpdate call.
+ In UnMounting, ComponentWillUnmount empty the component from cycle.

+ After that...

+ I created a form and give some validation to it with old method.
+I release it looks very messy and increase the chances of bugs.
+ TO tackle with this problem, I found Formik and YUP.
+ Formik provide us the builtin Utils, by using them we can intercept with the lifecycle.
+That's mean we don't need to use useEffect or useState.
+On other hand Yup is providing us the builtin validation functionality.